D++ (DPP)

 Checking Permissions on Your Own

-If you want to check permissions on your own, the easiest way to check if a member has certain permissions in interaction events is by using the dpp::interaction::get_resolved_permission function.
-The resolved list contains associated structures for the command and does not use the cache or require any extra API calls.
-Note that the permissions in the resolved set are pre-calculated by Discord and taking into account channel overwrites, roles and admin privileges.
-So no need to loop through roles or stuff like that.
+To check if a member has certain permissions during interaction events, the easiest way is to use the dpp::interaction::get_resolved_permission function.
+The resolved list contains associated structures for the command and does not rely on the cache or require any extra API calls.
+Additionally, the permissions in the resolved set are pre-calculated by Discord and taking into account channel overwrites, roles and admin privileges.
+So, there's no need to loop through roles or stuff like that.

 Let's imagine the following scenario: